Archbishop Stepinac High School: History

 The school was established after fundraising by the Catholic parishes of Westchester County, under the leadership of Francis Cardinal Spellman, the Archbishop of New York, and the archdiocese's educational officials.

 The initial purpose of the school was to establish a full educational program with a diversity of subject choices, leading to a well-rounded student.
 In addition to the college preparatory program, it offered a general course for boys who wanted to finish their education with high school and enter a trade.

 Boys were taught by an all-male faculty, almost entirely religious in makeup.
 In its earliest years, the administration of the school was mostly in the hands of priests of the Illinois-based Viatorian order, aided by some New York archdiocesan priests assisted by religious brothers and an occasional layman.
 All were under the supervision of the principal, Msgr.
 Joseph Krug.

-In many sports, Stepinac has many rival schools that include: